 What to Wear on a Day Hike

-Your base layer keeps sweat off your skin so you stay dry and comfortable.
+A good base layer keeps sweat off your skin so you stay dry and comfortable throughout the hike.
+Synthetic and wool fabrics work best because they dry quickly and regulate temperature well.

 Choose: